How Does Query Processing Happen in Snowflake

 Beyond using correct data and file types, there are a couple of different ways to further optimize queries.
 Arguably, designing your Snowflake resources in a way that expects increased data and complexity is the most important.

 You should consider how often you expect the table to be queried against, how the table is updated and at what interval, retention policies (i.e. Time Travel and Fail Safe featuring), and more.
-If you don’t consider the future while designing these resources, problems, and needs are often unacknowledged until an issue appears in production, or your stakeholder voices concern.
-One of the best ways to have optimally performing queries is to design them with long-term scalability in mind.
+If you don’t consider the future while designing these resources, problems, and needs are often unacknowledged until an issue appears in production.

 There are a number of ways to load data into Snowflake, and each of them depends on your use case.
 For example, if you have a complex, high-volume table that needs to be accessible for near real-time analytics, batch loading this data may not be the most suitable option.
 Instead, it may be wise to consider streaming the data with Snowpipe, a managed service, or a combination of open-source tooling.

 You can also improve query processing time with complex or large data by implementing compression on the data where appropriate.
-For example, say you have a column with high cardinality, meaning its values are unique.
-This could be something like a shopping cart id or user id.
-One way you could compress this would be through columnar compression.
-Applying this to data where it makes sense would significantly improve query performance, and help you better understand the data itself.
+For example, columnar compression on a high-cardinality column like a shopping cart ID or user ID can significantly improve query performance.

 Using appropriate virtual warehouses